-Patty Hearst's Net Worth: What is William Hearst's Daughter's Net Worth?
+What Is Patty Hearst's Net Worth?

 Patty Hearst or Patricia Campbell Hearst-Shaw was born on February 20, 1954.
 As the granddaughter of 19th-century publishing tycoon William Randolph Hearst and the great-granddaughter of millionaire industrialist George Hearst, she and her entire family have had a name in America’s top social groups for decades.
 However, as her parents, Randolph Hearst and Catherine Wood Campbell, were not the only heirs in the family or in control of the family’s business, they did not deem it necessary to restrict their children or be overly cautious about their safety.

 Unfortunately, this is exactly what led the urban guerrilla leftist group by the name of Symbionese Liberation Army (SLA) to target and kidnap Patty in February of 1974.
-And that is how she rose to fame, by allegedly being raped, coerced, threatened, and humiliated into joining the domestic terrorist organization and be a part of its extensive criminal activities.
+And that is how she rose to fame, by allegedly being raped, coerced, threatened, and humiliated into joining the domestic terrorist organization and its criminal activities.
+It was Stockholm Syndrome.
 Despite her claims, in 1976, Patty was convicted and sentenced for her actions as a member of SLA.
 But now, with her family’s wealth and her career after her prison stint, let’s find out her net worth.

 How Did Patty Hearst Earn Her Money?